-Because the safety of landlord and tenant is paramount at all times, the laws and regulations regarding the locks and keys for a rental property are clear, concise and detailed.
-Brisbane property management companies, and the tenants who rent from them, are required to follow these rules to maintain the safety of all parties involved in the rental agreement in a manner that, as often as possible, also respects the privacy and the accessibility of all sides.
+The safety of landlords and tenants is the most important thing, always.
+So, the laws and regulations regarding locks and keys for a rental property are clear, concise and detailed.
+Brisbane property management companies, and the tenants who rent from them, are required to follow these rules.
+This is to maintain the safety of all parties involved in the rental agreement in a manner that, as often as possible, also respects the privacy and the accessibility of all sides.
 The Residential Tenancy Authority gives the ultimate guidance in this area: Locks and Security.

-Locks in rental properties are required by law to be safe and secure, and properly maintained by Brisbane real estate representatives.
-This is to ensure that the people living within the apartment or home do not have to fear for the safety of their property or person.
+Locks in rental properties are required by law to be safe and secure.
+And they need to be properly maintained by Brisbane rental property managers.
+This ensures that people living within the property do not have to fear for the safety of their property or person.
 After all, locks are often the only things standing between the renters and anyone who wishes access to their home.
-Building agents, lessors or management personnel are required to provide locks for tenants, as well as maintain the security of the building, insofar as they can.
+Building agents, lessors or management personnel are required to provide locks for tenants.
+Also, they are to maintain the security of the building, insofar as they can.
 Locks for rental properties may only be changed if both the lessor and lessee agree; the only exceptions to this rule are emergencies or a ruling made by the Tribunal.